-All three of these hot air balloon companies have been around since the 1970s and 80s and were not only flying some of the first balloon rides in Napa Valley, but also in the entire country.
+Most of Napa Valley’s hot air balloon companies have been around since the 1970s and 80s and were not only flying some of the first balloon rides in Napa Valley, but also in the entire country.
 They offer competitive pricing, but slightly different packages and experiences.
 You really can’t go wrong, but here are a couple to consider:

 Owned and continually-operated by the Kimball Family, Aloft maxes out their passenger count at 12, so you’ll likely get a more intimate experience than some other balloon companies.
-The standard Aloft balloon ride is $200 per person, but they also offer private flights for two people ($1,500 total) or four ($1,800).
-A champagne breakfast will cost an extra $28 per person.
+The standard Aloft balloon ride is $250 per person, but they also offer private flights for two people (starting at $2,000).
+A post-flight champagne breakfast will cost an extra $28 per person.
 If you’re worried about a possible cancellation, Napa Valley Aloft is a good company to roll the dice with.
 Though they typically launch out of Yountville at V Marketplace, they have access to a secondary launch location in the secluded Pope Valley, which is prone to less fog than other parts of the valley.

 This is the only company that launches from an actual winery.
 The standard package price is $275 per person, which includes the balloon flight and free round-trip transportation, but they also offer a hot air balloon ride with a Napa winery tour included (starting at $394 per person).
 A private flight and brunch for two guests costs $2,200 and the company also offers a slew of wine and hotel packages to help customize your Napa Valley visit.
 If you’re staying Upvalley (like St. Helena or Calistoga) you might consider booking with their partner company, Calistoga Balloons.
-These flights don’t offer breakfast and are priced at $209 per person, or $1,500 for a private flight.
+A private flight for two will cost you $2,200.